edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 # Project Management with PDM

 Part 1 of notes from talk given to the WSU Python Working Group on February 8, 2023.
+See Part 2 [here](part2.ipynb).

-Here I show the basics of project management with [PDM](https://pdm.fming.dev/latest/): how to create a project, add dependencies, and add development dependencies.
+In this chapter, I show the basics of project management with [PDM](https://pdm.fming.dev/latest/): how to create a project, add dependencies, and add development dependencies.

 This tutorial is primarily aimed at macOS and Linux users, although the commands for Windows should mostly translate.